HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

 #### D. Testing circuit

-We can use a real quantum computer or use simulator.
+We can use a real quantum computer or use a simulator.
 The relevant command is below.

 ```
 result =execute(circ,Aer.get_backend('qasm_simulator')).result()
 ```

 - Inject designed circuit in the "circ"
-- By using Aer.get_backend(), we can assign computer or simulator.
+- By using Aer.get_backend(), we can assign a computer or simulator.
   - There are simulator named as "qasm_simulator" or "statevectorsimulator"
   - By using "imbq.jobs", we can use real quantum computer of IBM

-- If there is no additioanl options, they iterate 1024 times
+- If there is no additional options, they iterate 1024 times

-#### ㅂ.
-Adding gates
+#### E. Adding gates

  We can add other gates in the same way like adding measurement.
-It is added from front of the circuits.
+It is added from the front of the circuits.

 ```
 # Pauli Gate : Apply to n_q qubit